How to choose & combine fonts for your website

 How to choose fonts for your website: Collect inspiration

-Need help creating your vision board?
-Get the free guide below!
+Need help deciding your brand message?
+Get the free Brand Strategy Workbook below!

 How to choose fonts: Readability

 Readability is the most important part to pay attention to when choosing fonts.
 You want visitors to read your text, so make it easy to read!

 You’ll have several parts that need to be easy to read to a greater or lesser extent:

 - Headlines will be generally short; they can be big and bold.
 You can choose a font that would be hard to read in a small size because when it’s set to a big size, it will still be easy to read.

 - Body copy is your main text and will need to be the most readable of all.
 This is the largest part of your text, and you don’t want people to have to squint to find out what you’ve written.
 Chances are they won’t, and they’ll leave your site never to return instead.
 So pick the font for your body copy carefully and make sure it’s easy to read.

 To choose an easy-to-read font, pay attention to the font-size you’ll use it with.
 A font that’s hard to read at a regular body font-size might be great for a headline if it’s used in a much larger size.

 Small letters: what to pay attention to